USDA-SCINet/scinet-site/sn_collections/_guides/data/project-management.md

   * After clicking on the project group (group-), you will see the list of users in the group.
 To add a new member, click on "+Add".
 This will open a pop-up window where you can search for the user.
   * After selecting the username, click on ">".
   * Once the username appears on the right side under "Prospective", click on the "Add" button in the bottom right corner of the pop-up window.
-  * To revoke user access, check-mark next to the username and click on the "Delete" button.
+  * To revoke user access, select the username and click on the "Delete" button.

 After being added to the `proj-<project_name>` project group, users will be able to access `/project/<project_name>` and `/90daydata/<project_name>` on both Ceres and Atlas, as well as `/LTS/project/<project_name>` on Juno. **Please note:** it can take time for project membership to sync across systems.